 Organizing and creating a variety of cultural and educational activities for grades K – 12.
 These annual programs will be beneficial for those who are interested in developing cultural understanding and for those interested in child development, or who just love to work with kids!

-Obon Festival (June - August)
+Gala and Awards Dinner (June – August)

 Assisting in the planning and organization of our Gala and Awards Dinner, which invites a wide-range of community and corporate members.
 Intern will focus on corporate outreach and support, strategic marketing for the event, and silent/live auction organization.

 Assist in coordinating and sending specialized arts and crafts programs to schools and after school programs around San Diego.
 Familiarity with Japanese culture and written/spoken Japanese and English ideal.

 Assist in coordinating docent trainings and docent manual material, familiarity with Japanese culture/gardens/history ideal.
 Assist in coordinating communication among docents of new tour and training protocols.

 Marketing & Social Media (on-going)